 In order to make your website useable for those with colorblindness or poor vision, you must have a certain contrast between colors across your website.
 If an individual can’t distinguish the background from the foreground, the content is considered illegible and therefore not accessible.

-Accessible Colors allows you to input the HEX code, size and weight of your text color, HEX code of your background color and the standard your website is required to comply with.
+6. Accessible Colors: allows you to input the HEX code, size and weight of your text color, HEX code of your background color and the standard your website is required to comply with.
 It will then alert you to whether you are passing or failing for that particular standard, so you can make changes accordingly.

 If there is any flashing or flickering effects included on your website, it could trigger seizures from users on your site.
 That is a direct violation of website accessibility standards.

 Those who are visually impaired will struggle to understand the context of links on a website if there is not accessible text paired with the link.
 The link text allows a screen reader to interpret it and communicate back to the user.
 If your links do not have some form of text replacement they are considered “empty links” and violate website accessibility guidelines.

 It’s important to test your website to make sure it is fully accessible to everyone.
+Web accessibility testing is also not a one-time to-do, it’s an ongoing process.
+Keep up on overall compliance to protect your website.
 These automated tools are a great start to making sure your site is safe from lawsuits.
 Download the Ultimate Website Accessibility Checklist to learn more about common accessibility risks and complete the testing process.